Jiangxi Normal University: International collaboration

 The university has established friendship ties with over 60 universities in 17 countries or regions and signed mutual credit-recognition, or faculty & student exchange agreements with 28 overseas universities.
 The university works with a dozen domestic and overseas research teams or institutes in key laboratory operations.
 To date, JXNU undertakes two Confucius Institutes, Confucius Institute at the University of Antananarivo, Madagascar was conferred the title of "Model Confucius Institute".
 Over 30 foreign teachers work in the university.
 JXNU is a host institution of the Chinese Government Scholarship, the Confucius Institute Scholarship and the Jiangxi Provincial Government Scholarship for international students.
 JXNU provides university scholarship for international students as well.
 Every year, over 400 international students from more than 40 countries study in the university.

 Rankings and reputation

 According to the Chinese university ranking of outstanding politician alumni published by Chinese alumni network, JXNU ranks 78th.
 It ranks 126th in the Chinese university ranking of billionaire alumni published by the above network.

 Alumni

 For over 70 years, JXNU has produced over 300,000 talents who exhibit excellence in all walks of life and a lot of them have become backbone of their industries.
 Among the primary and secondary school teachers in Jiangxi Province, about 50 percent of the super rank teachers, over 60 percent of the core teachers, in particular, over 80 percent of the super rank senior middle school teachers are alumni of JXNU.
-Other alumni include excellent professionals, entrepreneurs and statesmen.
+Other alumni include professionals, entrepreneurs and statesmen.